IverMartinson/MegaDumbOS/README.md

 &emsp;Most of the code is written by me.
 ChatGPT made around 3/4 of the conversion functions, and inb and outb functions, as well as the kernel entry, which I refactored.

 ### Comments
-&emsp;To enhance code understanding, almost all comments have been written or rewritten by ChatGPT for clarity.
+&emsp;Almost all comments have been written or rewritten by ChatGPT for clarity.

 ### Resources
 &emsp; * [oswiki](https://wiki.osdev.org)